Chart Color Schemes

 Bega has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2-level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an increase just below the median of national regional areas, with Bega expected to expand by 457 persons to 2041, reflecting a total increase of 7.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of national regional areas is expected in the Bega (SA2), with an expected expansion of 460 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.7% in total over the 17 years.

 Frequently Asked Questions - Population